-ABCS was succesfully delivered in orbit by the first lauch of Vega-C on 13 July 2022 from the european spaceport in Kourou, French Guyana.
-See the video
+ABCS (AstroBiology CubeSat), a first technology demonstrator, has flown in Earth orbit delivered by the first lauch of Vega-C on 13 July 2022 from the european spaceport in Kourou, French Guyana

 Arcetri Astrobiology Laboratory activities on Mars primarily support the scientific investigations and technology development of the Mars Organics Molecule Analyser (MOMA) instrument on board ESA ExoMars 2028 space mission, devoted to detection of a wide range of organic molecules, operating in two modes, i.e. laser desorption ionization- and gas chromatography- mass spectrometry.